edavlis/marketFetch/README.md

 # **Usage**
-I've not propperly packaged the program yet, but it can be run by running ./usr/bin/marketfetch
+I've not propperly packaged the program yet, but it can be run by running the marketfetch binary (run ./marketfetch)

 #  **TODO**